Chart Color Schemes

 Cundletown has seen below average employment performance when compared to national benchmarks

-The worker-to-resident ratio of 0.8 suggests ample local employment opportunities.
-Between September 2024 and September 2025, employment increased by 0.1%, while labour force grew by 1.0%, leading to a rise in unemployment rate by 0.9 percentage points.
-In contrast, Rest of NSW saw employment decrease by 0.5% with a slight labour force contraction and a smaller increase in unemployment rate.
-Statewide, NSW's employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov, with an unemployment rate of 3.9%, lower than the national average of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Cundletown's employment mix suggests local employment could grow by 6.7% in five years and 14.0% in ten years, though these estimates are based on simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.
+Between September 2024 and September 2025, employment increased by 0.2%, labour force by 1.1%, raising unemployment to 4.7%.
+In comparison, Rest of NSW saw a 0.5% employment drop, 0.1% labour force contraction, and an unemployment rise to 3.8%.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cundletown's industry mix suggests local employment could increase by 6.7% in five years and 14.0% in ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment